petrobras/ross/paper/paper.md

 library written in Python for rotordynamic analysis.

-ROSS allows modeling finite elements for components such as shafts, disks, and bearings, and join them in order to construct rotors.
+ROSS allows modeling finite elements for components such as shafts, disks, and bearings, and join them to construct rotors.
 For shaft elements we can use Timoshenko beam theory as described by [@friswell2010dynamics], in this case shear and rotary inertia effects are considered.
-Disks are assumed to be rigid and we ignore the strain energy for their model.
+We assume disks to be rigid and we ignore the strain energy for their model.
 For the bearings a linear load-deflection relationship is assumed.

 After defining the elements and assembling the system, it is possible to plot the rotor geometry,